RichardHarwood/Understanding-pore-space-at-the-root-soil-interface/README.md

 <img  src="content/ansto_2023_ai_output_hq.gif" width="600" height="600"/>
 </p>

 After running "wrangle_fnn_porespy_3D_tau_touching.ipynb" there is a folder for each image with a wealth of information.
-The random walk and porespy data can be interacting with in ParaView, to wrangle all the .CSVS there is the "wrangle_and_graph_pore_out.ipynb"which collates and plots the data.
+The random walk and porespy data can be interacted with in ParaView, to wrangle all the .CSVS there is the "wrangle_and_graph_pore_out.ipynb"which collates and plots the data.

 '